almostearthling/whenever/README.md

     ]
 ```

-describing a condition that is verified one hour after **whenever** has started, and not anymore after the first occurrence -- because `recurring` is _false_ here.
+describing a condition that is verified one hour after **whenever** has started, and not anymore after the first occurrence -- because `recurring` is _false_ here and no retries are allowed.
 Were it _true_, the condition would be verified _every_ hour.

 The specific parameters for this type of condition are: